A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Numerical Experiments

 In our simulation, we fix $\sigma = 0.5$, $\sigma_\tau = 0.3$, $\lambda = 0.02$, $\sigma_z = 0.2$, and $\rho = 0.4$.
 To investigate the impact of the quality of the ML predictions on the performance of our proposed methods, we iterate both $\sigma^2_{\text{pred}}$ and $\lambda_{\text{pred}}$ from $\{0, 0.2, 0.4, 0.6, 0.8, 1.0, 1.5, 2.0\}$.
 For propensity scores, we adopt three settings.
 In the first setting, we assume that the propensity score model is unknown yet correctly specified in terms of both the functional forms and covariates.
 Under this assumption, we estimate the propensity score by maximizing the likelihood function proposed in~\citet{sun2018inverse}.
 In the second setting, we again assume an unknown propensity score model in the form proposed by~\citet{sun2018inverse}, while we only include $Z_1$ in the propensity score model to make it misspecified.
 This setting is used to investigate the robustness of the PS-PPI procedure against propensity score model misspecification.
 In the final setting, we assume that the true propensity score is known and can be directly applied to estimate the parameters of interest $\vbeta$.
-We set the sample size $N = 5,000$ and repeat the simulation for $500$ times.
+We set the sample size $N = 5,000$ and repeat the simulation $500$ times.
+The average number of subjects under each missingness pattern in the 500 simulations is $1,469.9$ for complete cases, and $1,350.7$, $829.5$, $1,349.9$ for $\cC = 1,2,3$, respectively.